-The Amazon Rainforest snakes has covered every niche the forest has created from the canopy to the ground, inside soil, inside water.
+The Amazon Rainforest snakes have covered every niche the forest has created, from the canopy to the ground, inside soil, and inside water.

-If you are walking through and spot a whip snakes resting on dead branches across the your path, is a signal of the forest is always in motion, sometimes canoeing along rivers or oxbow lakes and catch sight of a giant anaconda coiled, you cannot help but feel excited.
+If you are walking through and spot a whip snake resting on dead branches across your path, it is a signal that the forest is always in motion, sometimes canoeing along rivers or oxbow lakes, and catch sight of a giant anaconda coiled, you cannot help but feel excited.

 Calico is ground-dwelling snake, found in the flooded forest of the Yasuni Biosphere Reserve.